gramener/gramex/gramex/apps/guide/auth/README.md

     auth/logout
         pattern: /$YAMLURL/logout   # Map this URL
         handler: LogoutHandler      # to the logout handler
+        kwargs:
             redirect:                   # Redirect options are applied in order
                 query: next             # If ?next= is specified, use it
                 url: /$YAMLURL          # Else redirect to the directory where this gramex.yaml is present

 After logging out, the user is re-directed to the URL specified by `?next=`.
 Else, they're redirected to the current page.
 Read the